prof3ssorSt3v3/mad9011/docs/assignments/assg2.md

 ## Employee Profile Page

-Create a mobile personal profile page, be creative, including name (nicknames), skills, hobbies, interest, contact, shoe size and special abilities etc. **Note:** Your profile card could be treated as a game profile card, digital business card, or a card-style personal profile.
+Create a mobile personal profile page in Adobe PhotoShop, be creative, including name (nicknames), skills, hobbies, interest, contact, shoe size and special abilities etc. **Note:** Your profile card could be treated as a game profile card, digital business card, or a card-style personal profile.

 ## Profile Page Requirements